 3. Self-Soothing And Soothe Each Other

 If you are emotionally flooded by an issue being raised it will be hard for repair attempts to be made or received.
-Your bodily will react, blood pressure rises, heart rate increases and thoughts will switch to fight or flight (men in particular feel the physical symptoms of flooding at an elevated rate).
+Your body will react, blood pressure rises, heart rate increases and thoughts will switch to fight or flight (men, in particular, feel the physical symptoms of flooding at an elevated rate).
 If either partner regularly has a hard time calming down after heated exchanges, wants to keep their distance, gets very angry or feels overwhelmed quickly than you have a problem with emotional flooding.
-This can be as a result of frequent emotional flooding in childhood especially if care givers did not provide you with a model of how to soothe and deescalate conflict).
+This can be as a result of frequent emotional flooding in childhood especially if caregivers did not provide you with a model of how to soothe and deescalate conflict).
 If emotional flooding has happened then the discussion needs to be put on hold for at least 20 minutes to allow the body to calm down.
 The flooded partner needs to spend the entire time doing something relaxing like meditating, deep breathing, listening to music or exercising.
 Then return to the discussion and the After the twenty minutes return to each other and allow or soothe your partner.
-This could be what ever they might need at the time, massage, physical touch, meditation.
+This could be whatever they might need at the time, massage, physical touch, meditation.

 5. Tolerate Each Others Faults

 You cannot change another person, and if that’s what you are attempting to do then you may need to consider why you are in a relationship with that person in the first place.
 If you have not accepted each other's flaws then you will not be able to find ways to accommodate each other.
 Ask yourself is this a fundamental part of my partner's character, that may be why you are required to compromise on an issue more than you had anticipated.

 With small modifications, the above steps could be used to resolve issues in friendships, family and professional relationships.